Important Disclosure — Please Read

 Step 1

-Before you start seriously looking at homes, getting pre approved for a mortgage is essential.
-It shows sellers you're a credible buyer and more importantly gives you a clear picture of what you can actually afford before you fall in love with something outside your range.
+Before you start seriously looking at homes, getting pre-approved for a mortgage is a common first step.
+It shows sellers you're a credible buyer and gives you a clearer picture of what you can afford before you fall in love with something outside your range.

-Pre qualification is a rough estimate based on self reported information.
-Pre approval involves document verification and a credit check and carries significantly more weight with sellers.
+Pre-qualification is a rough estimate based on self-reported information.
+Pre-approval involves document verification and a credit check and typically carries more weight with sellers.

 What Lenders Review